 LEAD IN CBD

 The water in the Flint Michigan water crisis was contaminated with an average of 23 parts per billion (ppb) of lead.
 The top 10 CBD products tested had a greater average of lead content at 34 ppb.
-Government intervention occurs when lead levels in drinking water exceed 15 ppb because it’s dangerous and toxic to the body
+Government intervention occurs when lead levels in drinking water exceed 15 ppb because it can be dangerous and toxic to the body

 PESTICIDES IN CBD

 Hazardous chemicals were found, including pesticides—that means a potential risk of cancer and both long and short-term negative health effects